Basics | Plugins | Howtos | Applications

 A ledger is a book in which the monetary transactions of a business are posted in the form of debits and credits (from 1).

-- ledger voucher¶
+- numbered voucher¶

 - journal¶